openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 Known Issues
 ############

-* As of version 1.8.1, not all PyTorch operations can be exported to ONNX opset 9 which is used by default.
+As of version 1.8.1, not all PyTorch operations can be exported to ONNX opset 9 which is used by default.
 It is recommended to export models to opset 11 or higher when export to default opset 9 is not working.
-In that case, use ``opset_version``. option of the `torch.onnx.export`.
+In that case, use ``opset_version`` option of the ``torch.onnx.export``.
 For more information about ONNX opset, refer to the `Operator Schemas <https://github.com/onnx/onnx/blob/master/docs/Operators.md>`__ page.

 Additional Resources
 ####################

 See the :doc:`Model Conversion Tutorials <openvino_docs_MO_DG_prepare_model_convert_model_tutorials>` page for a set of tutorials providing step-by-step instructions for converting specific PyTorch models.
 Here are some examples:

 * :doc:`Convert PyTorch BERT-NER Model <openvino_docs_MO_DG_prepare_model_convert_model_pytorch_specific_Convert_Bert_ner>`
 * :doc:`Convert PyTorch RCAN Model <openvino_docs_MO_DG_prepare_model_convert_model_pytorch_specific_Convert_RCAN>`
 * :doc:`Convert PyTorch YOLACT Model <openvino_docs_MO_DG_prepare_model_convert_model_pytorch_specific_Convert_YOLACT>`